Engineering Advisory Council - Active

 Prior to Apple, Bill spent 14 years with IBM where he held senior management positions in materials management, logistics, engineering, and information systems.
 Bill also spent 3 years as Vice President of Operations for Intelligent Electronics, a technology products distributor, where he was responsible for the company's logistics, distribution, and configuration operations.

 Bill earned a Bachelors of Science degree in Industrial Engineering from Purdue in 1982 and an MBA from Duke University in 1987.
 He lives in the San Francisco Bay area with his wife Karen.

 Deborah L. Grubbe

 President and Owner, Operations & Safety Solutions, LLC

-President and Owner, Operations & Safety Solutions, LLC Deborah Grubbe is President of Operations and Safety Solutions, a consultancy that offers competitive strategies and methodologies to solve operational issues in the process industries.
+Deborah Grubbe started up and owns a consultancy that offers competitive strategies and methodologies to solve operational issues in the process industries.
 Formerly vice president of Group Safety for BP plc, Ms. Grubbe oversaw the two safest years in BP's history during 2006 and 2007.
 She joined BP in 2005 after a 27-year career with DuPont, where she held corporate director roles in engineering, operations and safety.